-Here we are explaining how to reverse the order of a given vector.
-Here we are using a built-in function rev() for this purpose.
+Here we explain how to write an R program to display the vector elements in the reverse order.
+Here we are using a built-in function rev().
 The rev() function helps to give a reversed version of its argument.
-The syntax of this function is like
+The syntax of rev() function is like

-Below are the steps used in the R program to get the reverse of a given vector.
-In this R program, we directly give the values to built-in functions.
-And print the function result.
-Here we used variable A for assigning vector values.
-And Rev for assigning reversed vector.
+In this R program, we are displaying the original values of the vector first.
+Then, we directly give the values to built-in functions and print the function result.
+Here we used variable A for assigning vector values and empty vector Rev for assigning reversed vector.

 STEP 1: Assign variable A with vector values